shinwookim/lukestackwalker/readme.txt

+October 7th, 2023
+- Added a signed version of the 1.0.8 installer with the hopes that Windows Defender will complain less about it, Other than the digital signature, the contents are identical to the normal v.1.0.8.

 Release 1.0.8 March 25th, 2023
 - added disassembly window that shows samples in top of callstack functions using the Zydis disassembler library